 above information where you have applied for housing using a choice

 based letting scheme for your local area.

-property and receiving services
+Living in a property and receiving services

 In addition to the above, we will need information about repairs